Practical Pistol Coach

 To bring the average CHP holder up to a level of competence there are a number of options.
 First is the Personal Protection Outside the Home.
 This involves two evenings, or one full day of classroom discussion on the best ways to stay safe when you are out and about, and a day at the range practically applying what was learned in class.

 The next way is to take the NRA Defensive Pistol course.
 This is two full days of shooting under qualified instruction to learn how to draw the gun from concealed and use it to defend yourself.
 This course comes very close to the concept of the Practical Pistol Coach.

 The Practical Pistol Coach is an objectives-based program that takes the previous two courses and fine-tunes skills to make the client more competent and confident with their everyday carry gun (EDC).
-This is not a set course like other NRA and USCCA offerings.
+This is not a set course like other NRA offerings.
 Rather, it is tailored to the abilities and needs of the client.

 The first step of the Practical Pistol Coach program is to interview the client to determine what are their needs and requirements.
 Between the client and the coach, a training plan is established.
 This training plan is the road map to the client’s competence.
 Any deviation from this road map is agreed upon by both the client and the coach.

 The goal of this coaching program is to lead the client to become “unconsciously competent” with their EDC handgun for their personal protection.

 Cost for the Practical Pistol Coach program is $50/hour, two hour minimum.